-Commented [BT(38]: Redundant.
-Already required because of Section 1.3

-Commented [BT(39]: Copied the entirety of existing Section 1.4.F

-- effectiveness of programs by fuel); energy efficiency opportunities for delivered fuels customers should be addressed to the extent possible; - (3) integration of energy efficiency programs with renewables, and other System Reliability Procurement Plan elements, and other applicable energy programs, policies, and distribution company activities; - (4) promotion of the effectiveness and efficiency levels of codes, standards, and other market transforming strategies; if the distribution company takes a proactive role in researching, developing and implementing such strategies, it may, after consultation with the Council, propose a mechanism to claim credit for a portion of the resulting savings; - (5) implementation, where cost-effective, of demand response and load management measures or other programs that are integrated into the electric and natural gas efficiency program offerings; such measures/programs will be designed to supplement cost-effective procurement of long-term energy and capacity savings from efficiency measures; and - (6) integration with non-wires alternatives. - viii Evaluation, Measurement, and Verification (EM&V) Plan Monitoring and Evaluation (M&E) Plan - a.
-The distribution company shall include an M&E EM&V Plan in its Annual Plan - b.
-This M&E EM&V Plan shall address at least the following: - savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) coordination with program pilots, demonstrations, or assessments; - (4) any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (5) a discussion of regional and other cooperative M&E EM&V efforts the distribution company is participating in, or plans to participate in; and - (6) longer-term studies, as appropriate, to assess programs over time. - c.
-The distribution company shall include in its M&E EM&V Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results.
+- (6) integration with non-wires alternatives. - vii.
+Monitoring and Evaluation (M&E) Plan - a The distribution company shall include an M&E Plan in its Annual Plan - b.
+This M&E Plan shall address at least the following: - (1) savings verification, including, where appropriate, analysis of customer usage; such savings verification should also facilitate participation in ISO-NE's forward capacity market; - (2) issues of ongoing program design and effectiveness; - (3) any other issues, for example, efforts related to market assessment and methodologies to claim savings from market effects, among others; - (4) a discussion of regional and other cooperative M&E efforts the distribution company is participating in, or plans to participate in; and - (5) longer-term studies, as appropriate, to assess programs over time. - c.
+The distribution company shall include in its M&E Plan any changes it proposes to the frequency and level of detail of distribution company program plan filing and subsequent reporting of results. - viii.
+Reporting Requirements - a The distribution company, in consultation with the Council, will propose the content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, with particular focus on energy cost savings and program participation levels across all sectors, to secure all EE resources that are lower cost than supply. - ix.
+Multi-year strategies - a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
+In addition to the budgets and goals required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and goals for multi-year strategies. - x.
+Performance Incentive Plan Structure, pursuant to Section 1.5. - xi.
+Testimony - a The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios - (2) Prudencey and - (3) Reliability - (4) Environmental Responsibility - (5) Cost of Additional Supply compared to measures, programs, and portfolios

-ix.
-Reporting Requirements

-a The distribution company, in consultation with the Council, will propose the content to be reported and a reporting format that is designed to communicate clearly and effectively the benefits of the efforts planned and implemented, Commented [BT(40]: Copied entirety of 1.4.G with particular focus on energy cost savings and program participation levels across all sectors, to secure all EE and conservation resources that are lower cost than supply.

-Commented [BT(41]: Copied entirety of 1.4.H

-x.
-Multi-year strategies

-- a The distribution company will identify investment strategies for which implementation and budget requests (or revenue collection) are expected to span multiple years. - b.
-In addition to the budgets and targets required in Section 3.2.A.viii.b, the distribution company will separately provide budgets and targets for multi-year strategies.

-xi.
-Performance Incentive Plan Structure, pursuant to Section 1.5.

-The distribution company may propose an incentive structure specific to the energy efficiency and conservation strategies in the Annual Plan pursuant to Section 1.4.

-xii.
-Testimony

-- a The distribution company will prefile testimony on the following: - (1) Cost-Effectiveness of measures, programs, and portfolios - (2) Prudencey and - (3) Reliability - (4) Environmental Responsibility - (5) Cost of Additional Supply compared to measures, programs, and portfolios - Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company is requesting from the PUC.

-C. PUC Orders

-- xiii.
-The PUC will approve annual targets goals and rates for Energy Efficiency and Conservation Procurement programs and portfolios that meet the Standards herein - xiv.
-The PUC may deny approval of measures that do not meet the standards herein and that are not critically linked to the cost-effectiveness of other investments that are otherwise consistent with Least-Cost Procurement and the standards herein. - xv.
-The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies.
+- b.
+Prefiled testimony will also state what approvals for Energy Efficiency and Conservation Procurement the distribution company requesting from the PUC. - C. PUC Orders - xii.
+The PUC will approve annual goals and rates for Energy Efficiency and Conservation Procurement programs and portfolios that meet the Standards herein. - xii.
+The PUC may deny approval of measures that do not meet the standards herein and that are not critically linked to the cost-effectiveness of other investments that are otherwise consistent with the standards herein. - xiv.
+The PUC will order adoption of any other proposals supported by the Plan and consistent with Least-Cost Procurement, and all applicable statutes, rules, and policies. - D. Timing - xv.
+PLACEHOLDER FOR FILING DEADLINE

-D. Timing